 Pre-Law Undergraduate Scholars (PLUS) Program

-The IIT Chicago-Kent Prelaw Undergraduate Scholars program ("PLUS") offers a unique and unforgettable experience for college students who are interested in the legal profession.
-This rigorous four-week program is designed to provide students with a "taste" of the law school experience.
-The program is primarily directed at undergraduate college students from disadvantaged groups that are underrepresented in the legal profession.
+The Chicago-Kent Pre-Law Undergraduate Scholars Program ("PLUS") offers a unique and unforgettable experience for college students who are interested in the legal profession.
+This rigorous three-week summer program is designed to prepare students for law school or a career in the legal profession by helping them to develop essential core competencies needed to succeed in these areas.
+The program targets undergraduates from groups that are underrepresented in the legal profession.

-The PLUS program targets college students who have just completed either their first, second or third year in college.
-All students are encouraged to apply who will not have received their bachelor degree by the start of the program, but preference will be given to those who will have completed their first and second years of college by the start of the program.
-Students who have already completed a bachelor degree are not eligible for the program.
-For additional information, please download the application packet or contact Theda Mickey, Administrative Director-PLUS Program, at firstname.lastname@example.org if you have any questions.
+The PLUS Program is for college students who will not have received their bachelor's degree by the start of the program; however, preference is given to those who will have completed their first or second year.
+Students who have already completed a bachelor's degree are not eligible for the program.

 Because the PLUS Program is primarily designed to provide exposure to law school, the legal profession, and general professionalism and work skills that students may not have gained at this stage in their educational career, preference will be given to those students who would benefit the most from the PLUS experience.

 The PLUS Program is sponsored by Chicago-Kent College of Law at Illinois Tech.
 Chicago-Kent College of Law is the law school of Illinois Institute of Technology.
 The second-oldest law school in Illinois, Chicago-Kent has a history marked by innovation and excellence.
 Chicago-Kent is accredited by the American Bar Association and is a member of the Association of American Law Schools and the Order of the Coif.